Distinguishability times and asymmetry monotone-based quantum speed limits in the Bloch ball: Single qubit unitary distinguishability dynamics

-On the other hand, there are no completely distinguishable mixed states (i.e., nontrivial convex combinations of pure states) in the Bloch ball.
+On the other hand, there are no completely distinguishable mixed states in the Bloch ball.
 Furthermore, if the initial state is mixed, it cannot be distinguished completely from any pure state.
 Mathematically, these facts follow from the fact that mixed states of the Bloch ball have rank two and so they cannot have support which is disjoint from the support of any other state of the Bloch ball.
 Hence, when the initial state is mixed, there is no hope to achieve $1$-distinguishability through any type of evolution, unitary or nonunitary.
 However, the evolution may still result in a $(1-\delta)$-distinguishability of initial and final states for some $\delta > 0$.
-Here, we consider unitary evolutions which result in $(1-\delta)$-distinguishability between the initial and final states instead of perfect distinguishability (i.e., $1$-distinguishability) and derive the set of quantum states which evolve to $(1-\delta)$-distinguishability faster than a given pure state.
+Here, we consider unitary evolutions which result in $(1-\delta)$-distinguishability for $\delta >0$ and derive the set of quantum states which evolve to $(1-\delta)$-distinguishability faster than a given pure state.
 In the finite dimensional case considered here, the condition of $(1-\delta)$-distinguishability of two qubit states is made easier by the fact that the trace norm $\Vert \cdot \Vert_{1}$ appearing in the expression $p_{\text{err}}(\rho,\sigma)$ can be calculated as the sum of the absolute values of the eigenvalues of $\rho -\sigma$.
-For the statement of the main theorem, we again take $H= \hbar \omega_{0} \vec{n}\cdot \vec{\sigma}$ and $\omega_{0}=1$.
+For the statement of Proposition 1, we again take $H= \hbar \omega_{0} \vec{n}\cdot \vec{\sigma}$.
 The proof is made easier by the use of a simple lemma.
+In this lemma, and throughout the paper, we define $\Vert \vec{a} \Vert = (\vec{a}\cdot \vec{a})^{1/2}$ to be the Euclidean norm of $\vec{a}\in \mathbb{R}^{3}$.